hackclub/hackclub/workshops/memory_game/README.md

 It's your turn to customize.

-- Use your creativing and go wild with the styles.
-You can use desired theme, and create different card games.
+- Use your creativity and go wild with the styles.
+You can use the desired theme, and create different card games.
 - The game consists of an even number of cards, you can add different levels with the different dimensions of the board, eg:- 3 x 4, 4 x 4, 6 x 4, etc.
-- For more functionality of the game, you can add timer, track the number of moves.
+- For more functionality of the game, you can add a timer, track the number of moves.
-- You can also add two player mode with more number of cards.
+- You can also add two-player mode with more number of cards.
 - Also there are many ways of creating the board.
 If you are good in JavaScript, use `innerHTML` method for adding cards to the board.

 Hope you love this workshop! :v: <br>